Monon, Indiana: Education

 The North White School Corporation (which also serves Buffalo and Reynolds) includes this municipality, and governs the three public schools in Monon: North White Primary, North White Intermediate, and North White Junior-Senior High School.

 The North White High School Indiana Academic Super Bowl teams set a state record in 2009 by being the third in history to qualify all six teams for state and the first in history to get five state championships and a runner-up all in the same year.
 The next year, North White had another good run with three state finalists.
 Two of those finalists were champions and one was runner-up.

 The town has a lending library, the Monon Town & Township Public Library.

 Transportation

-Monon was once a growing railroad town with a convergence of several railway lines carrying cargo and passengers throughout Indiana.
-The old 11-track yard is now overgrown foundation.
+Monon, which was historically a railway station that handled cargo and people through its network of rail lines across the state of Indiana, is now abandoned.

 The town is located at the intersection of U.S. Highway 421 and state road 16.
 US 421 runs north to Michigan City and south to Indianapolis.